 Power points: Slow and steady drive to sustainable digital change

 Increases in debt and greater economic instability in the wake of the coronavirus crisis leave the US market at a turning point in its history.
 For many businesses, now is the time to either rethink their current strategic plans or power ahead with digital transformation.
-While devastating to the US market in terms of debt increases—by July 2021, the US was estimated at $28 billion—it also marked a time of saving for consumers with deposits growing to over $ 18.5 billion.
-For lending providers, this has proven a time to invest in technology that helps companies to personalize the lending experience and make use of smarter lending for all.
+While devastating to the US market in terms of debt increases—by July 2021, the US was estimated at $28 billion—it also marked a time of saving for consumers with deposits growing to over $18.5 billion.
+For lending providers, this has proven a time to invest in technology that helps companies to personalize the lending experience and make use of smarter loan management solutions for all.

 Challenges: Hesitant to borrow in wake of coronavirus crisis